paperbenni/instantMC/README.md

-# Spigotdockerfile
+#Spigot docker image

-This is a dockerfile for a spigot server I'm trying to deploy to openshift.
-It's not illegal, it uses the build tools from spigot.
+this is a spigot docker image. it's far from finished but I'm working on it.